Elisabethein/Flight-Application/README.md

 The most challenging part was to implement the connecting flights feature, as I had to come up with a solution to find the connecting flights based on the given requirements.
 Another challenging part was to actually run the project and the tests as I faced some issues with the Data Initializer and the test configurations, yet they were not significant, and I was able to solve them quickly.

 For code refactoring, ChatGPT was used.
-The tool was able to provide some suggestions for the code, but most of the suggestions were not relevant to the project.
 The tool was able to find some typos and suggest some code improvements, but the suggestions were not significant, e.g. suggesting to create custom-made exceptions.

 The project was a good learning experience for me, as I was able to practice my Java and Vue.js skills.
 I am happy with the result and I believe the application is working as expected.
 I am looking forward to hearing your feedback on the project.